 It doesn’t matter how tired you are or if you hate walking, you should absolutely do the most spectacular 6 kilometre walk from Bondi to Coogee.
 It’s a coastal route, which will lead you to Sydney’s most iconic beaches, like Tamarama, Bronte and Clovelly Beach.
 My favorite is idyllic Bronte Beach, the seaside gem of the eastern suburbs.
 It’s a less populated spot with a terrific natural champagne ocean pool and saltwater lap pool.
 Perfect place to relax and get a sexy tan.

 There is another splendid beach in Sydney, Manly Beach, which you can reach by ferry from Circular Quay near Harbour Bridge.
-The price of the ticket is around 15$ including both ways, so it’s more clever to go there on Sunday.
+Get Hop-on Hop-off Harbor Cruise Ferry Ticket and enjoy the ride.
 Manly’s tranquil inner-harbor beach filled with sophisticated dining and shopping streets, attracts all kind of visitors.
 Most of the people that I met in Australia, said that Manly Beach is their favorite.

 It’s impossible to write about all the amazing things, that wonderful Sydney offers to it’s citizens and visitors.
 You need to explore the metropolis by yourself.
 But there is one more place that I would love to suggest.
 The Soda Factory, a place where retro quirky meets underground modern times.
 There is a hidden door that leads you straight into one of Tarantino’s movies.
 You will be served with American-inspired food, fancy hot dogs and alcoholic milkshakes topped with cream.
 You need to know this place, not to miss the entrance.
 So let’s say, it’s a marvelous insider!